collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 ![fancy-black-screen](../assets/tutorials/getting-started/fancy-black-screen.png)

 Congrats!
 You just configured and ran your first soundworks application.
-Now, let's have a closer look to the codebase.
+Now, let's have a closer look to the code base.

 ## Step 2 - Exploring the file structure of the application